c3lang/c3-web/src/content/docs/Language Fundamentals/functions.md

 In this case the compiler can look at the post condition of `result > 0` to determine that `testFoo(foo) == 0` must always be false.

-Looking closely at this code, we not that nothing guarantees that `bar` is not violating the preconditions.
+Looking closely at this code, we note that nothing guarantees that `bar` is not violating the preconditions.
 In Safe builds this will usually be checked in runtime, but a sufficiently smart compiler will warn about the lack of checks on `bar`.
 Execution of code violating pre and post conditions has unspecified behaviour.

 ## Short function declaration syntax